ivarref/gen-fn/README.md

         (vals generated)))
 ```

-Add a new namespace containing the function you would like to create:
+### Add a namespace containing the function you would like to run on the transactor
 ```clojure
 (ns com.github.ivarref.my-add
   (:require [datomic.api :as d]))